NiMouh/discord_exfiltration/README.md

 ### How to produce data (TODO: Update)

 - [ ] Check out discord API
-- [ ] Check out ways to make automated data collection
+- [ ] Check out ways to make automated data collection (e.g. AutoHotKeys, Discord Webhooks)
 - [ ] Make tree types of bots
   - [ ] Periodically easy to detect
   - [ ] Randomly in a period of time, intermediate to detect